 Let Go of Negative Opinions

-Your employees want to do better.
-But they can’t do it if a negative opinion of their professional attitude is hindering their progress.
+Your employees want to do better, they’re enthusiastic about it.
+But they can’t do it if a negative opinion of their professional attitude is hindering their engagement levels and well-being.

 While some mistake on their part (or yours!) might have led to a conflict between them and the management, if you want to improve your employee morale, you have to take the high road, and let go of the negative perception you’ve associated with them.

-Instead, talk to them about their future plans.
-If they want to stay committed to the company, ask them how you can further their goals.
+Instead, talk to them about their future plans no matter what.
+If they want to stay committed to the company, ask them how you can further their goals with engagement programs.
 You’ll be surprised by their enthusiasm for a chance to prove their worth.

-Make Them Feel like a Part of the Company
+Make Them Feel like a Part of the Company: Onboarding

 Grand company lunches and bonuses shouldn’t just be for the executives!

-If your employees’ hard work has brought about great success for the company, make sure they know how grateful you are to them.
-Reward them with bonuses, send them out early once in a while, or treat them to a company retreat.
-Show your employees that they’re a crucial part of the team.
+If your employees’ hard work has produced positive business outcomes, make sure they know how grateful you are to them.
+Reward them with perks, bonuses, send them out early once in a while, or treat them to a company retreat.
+Show your employees that you can go the extra mile too.

-Expecting excellence because that’s what they’re expected to do is the worst response you can give to your employees’ diligence.
+Expecting excellence because that’s what they’re expected to do is the worst response you can give to new hires and disengaged workers.